Saving for Retirement: IRAs, 401(k)s, and More

 • Workplace retirement accounts, such as 401(k)s and 403(b)s1

 After you fund your 401(k) enough to get the full company match, you can still set aside more money in a tax-advantaged way—including additional contributions into your 401(k) or contributions to a traditional or Roth IRA—up to annual limits (see table below).
-For most people, if you have a 401(k) through your employer, it's a good idea to continue to contribute as much as you can afford or what you calculate you need to reach your retirement savings goals, up to the annual limits.
+For most people, if you have a 401(k) through your employer, it's a good idea to continue to contribute as much as you can afford or what you calculate you need to reach your retirement savings goals, up to the annual contribution limits.
+Keep in mind, there are higher contribution limits for people 50 and older.

 Account type Contribution limit Additional catch-up contribution for those age 50 and older